-What’s The Difference Between Solid And Engineered Timber Floor?
+What’s The Difference Between Solid And Engineered Timber Flooring?

 When choosing a timber floor, people are quick to make a decision based on the type of wood, colour, width, length and price, but overlook whether they would be better with solid or engineered timber floor.

 This initial decision will affect the lifespan of your floor, it’s durability, the time it will take to install, how many times you can sand and polish, design and stylistic features of the boards, not to mention sustainability and emission levels.